Allen County, Indiana People

 Centlivre, Louis Alphonse

 Louis Alphonse Centlivre (September 27, 1857-February 15, 1942).
 He was born in Dubuque, Iowa, and was the son of C.L.
 Centlivre, who founded the C.L.
 Centlivre Brewing Company with his brother, Frank.
 It was also known as the French Brewery and much later as the Old Crown Brewery.
-Copied from Historic Beer Birthday: Louis Centlivre by Jay Brooks posted September 27, 2022 on Brookstone Beer Bulletin, although it has comments by Tom Centlivre dated September 28, 2017.
+Copied from Historic Beer Birthday: Louis Centlivre by Jay Brooks posted September 27, 2022 on Brookstone Beer Bulletin, it has comments by Tom Centlivre dated September 28, 2017.
 June 25, 1895 Fort Wayne News article reported he thought he found oil indicating a vein of coal while drilling east of Fort Wayne from newspaper image posted October 24, 2017 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 Ceruti, John